 …or, in other words, the ‘Big 5’!
 In addition to this iconic quintet, Uganda is home to species such as zebra, aardwolf, and the giant pangolin, though the nation’s most famous resident is arguably the mountain gorilla.
 By choosing to volunteer abroad in Uganda, you can help to protect this elusive species.

 Finally, did you know that Uganda is home to 6.8% of the world’s butterfly species?
-In addition to this fascinating fact, the nation also holds 11% of the world’s bird population – proving once more that Uganda is the perfect destination for fans of wildlife, and a great place to get involved in volunteer work!
+In addition to this fascinating fact, the nation also holds 11% of the world’s bird population – proving once more that Uganda is the perfect destination for fans of wildlife, and a great place to get involved in, so why not volunteer in Uganda?

 Uganda’s culture is a melting pot of diversity, with a vast range of ethnic groups contributing to the country’s overall population.
 Ugandans speak in 30 different languages between them, with English and Swahili being the two official languages – but did you know that Luganda is the most widely-spoken language of all?
 This is because the largest ethnic group in Uganda is the Baganda, their numbers contributing to a fifth of the population overall.